rileydanejohnston/rileydanejohnston/README.md

 # Hi, I'm Riley Johnston

-I'm a full stack web developer.
-I graduated the Practicum by Yandex web development course in January of 2022.
-I like building web applications with the MERN stack.
-I'm also learning C++ through Glendale Community College.
+Full stack web developer with two MERN projects deployed with Google Cloud.
+Passionate about turning new ideas into applications with frontend and backend technologies.
+Upcoming projects include a portfolio and a farm inventory tracker.
 I also like riding my bike, podcasts, movies, and all things science/entrepreneurship.
 <br><br>

 ## Contact Info